-In the Cove has received a few Fox sightings in the past month, with some residents a bit surprised to see foxes in Lane Cove.
-Over the last couple of years, we have advised of Fox sightings at Blackman Park, Gamma Road, Dorritt Street, Banksia Close and even Longueville Road.
+In the Cove regularly receives Fox sightings reports.
+Some residents are a bit surprised to see foxes in Lane Cove.
+Over the last couple of years, we have been advised of Fox sightings at Blackman Park, Gamma Road, Dorritt Street, Banksia Close and even Longueville Road.

 Foxes are considered a pest and the Lane Cove Council has joined with other Northern Sydney Councils to put in place a Fox Control Programme.
 In fact, foxes are one of the most invasive species in Australia.
 Foxes are considered a threat to nearly 80 kinds of native animals (such as mammals, birds, reptiles and tortoise).
 Unfortunately, foxes are extremely difficult to trap – they are very very cunning.

 Do we want foxes in suburbia?
 This is a vexed question.
 Foxes play a role in keeping the feral cats numbers in check.
 Feral Cats have also been responsible for the decline in native animal numbers.

 How can you help with Fox Control Reduction?

 - Contact the Lane Cove Council on 9911 3555;

 - Do not leave pet food outside;

 - You can record fox sightings on Foxscan.
 FoxScan is a community website that allows you to record and map sightings of foxes, fox damage in your local area; or

 - Download the FeralScan app on either iTunes or Android and record sightings of foxes or other feral animals in Lane Cove.